 Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.
 It may be used alone or with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Betaxolol drops is a beta-blocker for use in the eye.
+Betaxolol Drops are a beta-blocker for use in the eye.
 It works by decreasing fluid production and pressure inside the eye.

 - you have greater than first-degree heart block, shock caused by severe heart problems, uncontrolled heart failure, or a very slow heartbeat